OWASP/samm/Current Releases/v2.0b/core/operations/o-operational-management.md

 The organization engages with customers and user groups for its products at or approaching end of life, to migrate them to supported versions in a timely manner.

-### Maturity Questions
-#### Q 1
-Does the organization follow an established process for removing all associated resources, as part of decommissioning unused applications?

-*Answer Options*

-- No
-- Yes, some of the time
-- Yes, approx. half of the time
-- Yes, most or all of the time

-#### Q 2
-Does the organization discontinue use of open-source applications/services/libraries that are no longer actively maintained?

-*Answer Options*

-- No
-- Yes, some of the time
-- Yes, approx. half of the time
-- Yes, most or all of the time

-### Quality Indicators
-- Operating environments do not contain orphaned accounts, firewall rules, or other configuration artifacts
-- Operations are not dependent on end-of-life applications or components
-- Customers are not using outdated versions of the organization's products, or migration plans are in place

-### Notes

-- Maybe define a high level objective for the established process (this text has been revised - objective is timely replacement/upgrade of EOL software)
-- Maybe separate software supplier and software consumer activities into separate streams ([issue #53](https://github.com/OWASP/samm/issues/53))
-- Explicitly mention manageability and attack surface as benefits.
-(Done, I think)

-### Guidance

 ## Maturity 3
 ### Benefit